dmakarov/svm/spec.md

    Inner structs related to execution: `SanitizedMessage` may be moved to runtime and may belong in SVM.
 It is declared in solana_program::message and only used in transaction code.

-   Program-runtime is all part of SVM.
-Nothing should be moved out of there.

 6. Execution context data structures: `TransactionContext`, `InstructionContext` is defined in SDK, but is truly part of SVM or